Siri Kanth Korla

-Early life and education
+Personal life

-Korla came from a Dogra background and hailed from the Kangra valley, India.
-He was an alumnus of King George's Royal Indian Military School, Jullunder, and the Indian Military Academy, Dehradun.
+Korla came from a Dogra background and hailed from the Kangra Valley, India.
+He did his schooling from the King George's Royal Indian Military School, Jullunder.

+He was married to Sarla Korla.
+They got married while he was on a break from serving in Burma, around the time of the Battle of Imphal (summer of 1944).
+Upon his death in April 2007, Korla was cremated with full military honours.

 Military career

+Korla joined the 10th Baluch Regiment in 1934, as a sepoy, and in a few years was promoted to havildar.
+He participated in the Waziristan operations of 1936.
+He then joined the Indian Military Academy in 1939, and received his commission in 1940.

 World War II

 As a young officer of the 7/10th Baluch Regiment (17th Infantry Division) of the British Indian Army, Korla saw major action against the forces of the Imperial Japanese Army in various episodes of action across Burma.

-For his gallant actions, he was awarded the Distinguished Service Order (DSO) and the Military Cross - the second and the third highest wartime gallantry awards in the armies of the United Kingdom and the British Empire - besides two Mentions in Dispatches.
+For his leadership and personal valour in the Battle of Pa-an in February 1942, Lt. (acting Captain) Korla was awarded an immediate Distinguished Service Order (DSO), then the second highest wartime gallantry award of the British and Commonwealth forces.
 Lt. (acting Captain) Korla's DSO was announced alongside a Mention in Dispatches in The London Gazette on 23 April 1942.

-Another Mention in Dispatches for Lt. (acting Captain) Korla was announced in The London Gazette on 28 October 1942.
-Major (temporary) Korla's Military Cross was announced in The London Gazette on 24 May 1945.
+Another Mention in Dispatches for Lt. (acting Captain) Korla was announced in The London Gazette on 28 October 1942, for escorting a mule convoy without any losses for 57 miles, from Zigon to Prome in Burma, under hot pursuit from the Japanese.

+For his leadership and initiative at Taungtha in the Battle of Meiktila in early 1945, Major (temporary) Korla was awarded the Military Cross (MC) - the third highest wartime gallantry award of the British and Commonwealth forces.
+Korla's MC was announced in The London Gazette on 24 May 1945.
+He was also active in the main battle for Meiktila.